-Hydroquinone works by decreasing the production of melanin pigments.
-Used in the skin lighteners, brighteners, and fade creams it has been proven to fade out spots and helps to make skin tone evener.
+Does Hydroquinone work?
+Yes, it works by decreasing the production of melanin pigments.
+When used in skin lighteners (fade creams) it fades out spots and helps to make skin tone evener.

-This toxic ingredient is also seldom used anymore in other products such as hair relaxers, hair colorings, nail products and glues used in hair extensions, but it always pays to check the label.
+Although it’s no longer widely used facial and skin cleansers, and moisturizers check their ingredients.
+This toxic ingredient is also seldom used anymore in other products.
+They include hair relaxers, hair colorings, nail products and glues used in hair extensions.

-Health conscious people who are looking for an effective skin lightening product that works without the use of this chemical may not realize there is a Hydroquinone alternative called Alpha-Arbutin.
+Health-conscious people who are looking for an effective skin lightening product that works may not realize there is a Hydroquinone alternative called Alpha-Arbutin.
 It’s as effective as Hydroquinone without the risks associated with this harsh chemical.